python/devguide/triaging.rst

     - Good first issue
     - Other categorizations

-As triagers gain experience, they may have some intuition of when a PR should be closed.
-Triagers can recommend closing a PR, but the final decision must be made by a core developer.
+Although triagers have the power to close PRs, they should generally not do so without first consulting a core developer.
 By having triagers and core developers work together, the author receives a careful consideration of their PR.
 This encourages future contributions, regardless of whether their PR is accepted or closed.

+Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged would be exceedingly low, even if substantial revisions were made to the PR.
+This includes (but is not limited to) the
+following:

+* PRs proposing solely cosmetic changes
+* PRs proposing changes to deprecated modules
+* PRs that are no longer relevant.
+This includes:
+    - PRs proposing fixes for bugs that can no longer be reproduced
+    - PRs proposing changes that have been rejected by Python core developers elsewhere (e.g. in an issue or a PEP rejection notice)

+If a triager has any doubt about whether to close a PR, they should consult a core developer before taking any action.

-Triagers can make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
+Triagers can also make use of the ``invalid`` and ``stale`` labels to suggest that a PR may be suitable for closure.
 For more information, see the :ref:`GitHub PR labels <github-pr-labels>` section.

-It is also of paramount importance to treat every contributor to the Python project kindly and with respect.
+Note that it is of paramount importance to treat every contributor to the Python project kindly and with respect.
 Regardless of whether they're entirely new or a veteran core developer, they're actively choosing to voluntarily donate their time towards the improvement of Python.
 As is the case with any member of